brian-carroll/haskell-scheme-interpreter/README.md

-Haskell implementation of a simple Scheme compiler Based on [this e-book](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours)
+Haskell implementation of a simple Scheme compiler.

+Based on [this e-book](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours)